HMS Lizard (1757): Seven Years' War

-North Atlantic, 17571758
+North Atlantic, 1757–1758

 Lizard was commissioned by Captain Vincent Pearce in March 1757, while still under construction at Rotherhithe.
 She was launched on 7 April and sailed to Deptford Dockyard for fitting-out and to take on armament and crew.
 This was completed by 1 June and Lizard immediately put to sea to join a small squadron under the command of Admiral Samuel Cornish off the southwest coast of Cornwall.
 Britain had been at war with the French for more than a year, and Royal Navy vessels in waters surrounding England were routinely deployed to escort merchant fleets and hunt French privateers.
 It was in this second capacity that Lizard secured her first victories at sea, with the capture on 12 July 1757 of a 6-gun French privateer L'Hiver, and the recapture of a British merchantman loaded with rum and sugar which the French vessel had in tow.
 With assistance from members of Lizard's crew, both captured craft were sent in to the Irish port of Kinsale as prizes.

 The frigate was reassigned in 1758 to a squadron under the command of Admiral George Anson, which was blockading the French seaport of Brest.
 Anson had directed that the 74-gun ship of the line HMS Shrewsbury maintain a position close to the Brest shoreline in order to observe the French fleet.
 Lizard was sent in support, accompanied by the 20-gun sixth-rate HMS Unicorn.
 On 12 September the three Royal Navy vessels were in position when their crews observed an approaching convoy of French coasters, escorted by the frigates Calypso and Thetis.
-The Convoy sought to reach Brest without engaging Shrewsbury, by sailing very close to land to take advantage of their shallow draft.
-Both Lizard and Unicorn moved toward the French, with Lizard successfully interposing herself between the coasters and their escorting frigates.
-The French frigate Calypso attempted to manoeuvre around Lizard and return to the convoy, but ran aground and was wrecked on the shore.
-The coasters scattered, with many forced seaward where they were captured or destroyed by the British.
-Lizard and Unicorn then returned to their station alongside Shrewsbury.
-While at this post on 2 October, Lizard also pursued and defeated Duc d'Hanovre, a 14-gun French privateer.
+The French sought to reach Brest without battle, by sailing very close to land to take advantage of their shallow draft.
+Both Lizard and Unicorn moved toward the French with Lizard successfully interposing herself between the coasters and their escorting frigates.
+The French frigate Calypso attempted to manoeuvre around Lizard but ran aground and was wrecked on the shore.
+The coasters then scattered, with many forced seaward where they were captured or destroyed by the British.
+Following this successful action Lizard and Unicorn returned to their station alongside Shrewsbury in close observation of Brest.
+A further victory was secured on 2 October when Lizard pursued and captured Duc d'Hanovre, a 14-gun French privateer.